-- Insert the Microsoft Windows Server 2003 Enterprise Edition DVD into the physical DVD drive of your PowerEdge R610 server. - Start Hyper-V manager, and connect to the relevant VM.
+- Insert the Microsoft Windows Server 2003 Enterprise Edition DVD into the physical DVD drive of your PowerEdge server. - 2.
+Start Hyper-V manager, and connect to the relevant VM.
 Attach the physical optical device to the virtual machine using the Media menu. - 3.
 Start the VM, and accept the Windows Server license agreement.
-Create your partition, if necessary, format your drive using NTFS, and proceed with the Windows Server 2003 installation steps on your virtual machine (see Figure 2).
-(10 minutes)
+Create your partition if necessary, format your drive using NTFS, and proceed with the Windows Server 2003 installation steps on your virtual machine (see Figure 2).
+(12 minutes on the PowerEdge R900; 15 minutes on the PowerEdge R905)